microsoft/pxt-arcade/docs/hardware/adding.md

 Note that you need to use the patching website to put the right header and size in the configuration data.

-It's also possible to patch a binary file of bootloader with new config using the same website.
+It's also possible to patch a binary file of the bootloader with new config using the same website.

 The patching website can also remove config entries, just specify the value as `null`.